jmcnamara/rust_xlsxwriter/README.md

 Recent changes:

+- Added support for worksheet tables.
 - Added more generic interfaces and methods.
 - Added Chart axis and series methods.
-- Added Chart font formatting support.

 See the full [Release Notes and Changelog].